Skip to main content

 Anti-Poaching

-The Antitrust Division not only protects consumers and businesses from from unfair competition, but also protects labor markets and employees.
+The Antitrust Division not only protects consumers and businesses from unfair competition, but also protects labor markets and employees.

 Laws are in place to protect employees from “no poach” agreements and wage-fixing agreements between two or more employers.

 Such anti-poaching practices may illegally limit the opportunities for employees and may force them to remain in current positions at a wage that may be lower than a competitor might be willing to offer.
 Of course, anti-poaching is beneficial to companies, as they can delay wage increases, knowing their employees are essentially stuck in place.
-Victims of anti-poaching agreements are encouraged to seek a labor attorney.
+Victims of anti-poaching agreements are encouraged to seek the services of a labor attorney.

 Monopolization

 Monopoly is a term increasingly thrown around, and for good reason.
 Companies often have free reign, while regulation and competition laws are overlooked.
-A monopoly is where a single business entity grows into such a behemoth that it allows it to dictate consumer prices because it has no viable competition.
+A monopoly is when a single business entity grows into such a behemoth that it allows it to dictate consumer prices because it has no viable competition.
 Regulating smaller companies proves easier and can be more transparent.

 Monopolization prevents new competitors from entering the market, because such a task would be too daunting.
-The federal government and state attorney generals by law can move to break up a monopoly, though that is no simple task.
+The federal government and state attorney generals, by law, can move to break up a monopoly, though that is no simple task.

 Predatory Pricing

 Predatory pricing is the corporate pricing strategy of undercutting competitors to drive them out of business.
-Typically only cash-rich, large firms can deliberately cut prices and take losses long enough to drive the competition under, and eventually raise prices when the rest of the firms have gone bankrupt.
+Typically, only cash-rich, large firms can deliberately cut prices, and take losses long enough to drive the competition under, and eventually raise prices when the rest of the firms have gone bankrupt.

 As each smaller company is forced to leave the market, and competition is eliminated, the predatory pricing entity can assume the majority of the market and sharply raise prices on consumers.
 As a general rule, the more companies competing for your business, the better quality and price you will receive for a service or product.